seifelius/Brain-master/README.md

 # Working with Github

-# To run the code
+## To run the code
+sudo python3 /home/pi/Desktop/Brain-master/main.py

 ## For Windows